NBA Experience: 1 year

 Going forward the Lakers will need a player like Ebanks.
 If he continues to improve as a perimeter defender and consistent shooter then there is no reason why Devin the Dude can’t become the Ariza reboot.
 Currently he’s mired at the bottom of the Lakers bevy of small forwards but a good showing in camp could change that…if there is a camp this year.

-Topics: Devin Ebanks
+Tags: Devin Ebanks